 In a typical threat assessment, vulnerability is defined as a combination of the attractiveness of a facility as a target and the level of deterrence and/or defense provided by the countermeasures.
 Target attractiveness is a measure of the asset or facility in the eyes of an aggressor and is influenced by the function and/or symbolic importance of the facility.
 The level of deterrence and/or defense provided by the countermeasures can be determined by answering the following questions:

-When conducting an all hazards assessment on an educational institution there needs to be a greater understanding of the true assets (faculty & students) at the school.
-Remember; emergencies are sudden and often unexpected, so it is not enough to plan for the most likely hazards; we must consider even the most implausible.
-Utilizing the All-Hazards approach enables us to develop an emergency response plan that encompasses a variety of hazards including those deemed unlikely.
-We also need to understand the culture and climate at the school and how to balance an open learning environment with the security demands predicated by today’s world.
-Throughout the process we consider all four phases of emergency planning: Prevention/Mitigation, Preparedness, Recovery and Response.
+Emergencies are sudden and unexpected, so it is not enough to plan for the most likely hazards; we must consider even the most implausible situations when crafting a security plan.
+Utilizing the All-Hazards Approach enables John Cutter Investigations to develop an emergency response plan that encompasses a variety of hazards, including those deemed unlikely, so that your staff and students can feel confident in their safety.
+Throughout the process we consider all four phases of emergency planning: Prevention/Mitigation, Preparedness, Response, and Recovery.

 John Cutter Investigations Inc. evaluates the site against both natural hazards and man-made threats using the risk-assessment methodology outlined in the U.S. Department of Homeland Security (DHS) Science and Technology (S&T) Directorate’s Buildings and Infrastructure Protection Series, “Primer to Design Safe School Projects in Case of Terrorist Attacks and School Shootings“, FEMA-428/BIPS-07/January 2012 (Edition 2).
 We also utilize the principles of Crime Prevention through Environmental Design (CPTED), Anti-Terrorism and Force Protection (ATFP).
 In utilizing these standards John Cutter Investigations Inc. is able to provide a solid foundation for the recommendations made to each educational institution.